debadeepta/vnla/README.md

 ### Citation

-If you want to cite this work, please use the following bibtex
+If you want to cite this work, please use the following bibtex code

 ```
 @InProceedings{nguyen2019vnla,